danriedl/engular/adev/src/content/tools/cli/aot-metadata-errors.md

 </docs-code>

-Angular generates a class factory in a separate module and that factory [can only access exported functions](tools/cli/aot-compiler#exported-symbols).
+Engular generates a class factory in a separate module and that factory [can only access exported functions](tools/cli/aot-compiler#exported-symbols).
 To correct this error, export the function.

 <docs-code language="typescript">